JuanMAedo/kdb-data-engineer-tfg/README.md

 We created an ETL project structure, which involves learning: kdb+, q language, Python, Python graphical libraries, integrations, data processing... in short, a complete project.
 ___

-# ETF Model to Reduce Risk
+# Historical Analysis of Returns, Volatility and Risk in BlackRock ETFs

 - The main objective is to create a study environment for Blackrock's main ETFs (in US dollars) to try to valorate the situation of these ETF.
 - Secondly, create an estimate based on the past, taking the premise that the market is cyclical.